Dorothy Bridges - Senior Vice President

 When the Federal Reserve Bank approached me about accepting the position of Senior Vice President of Community Development and Outreach, I was excited to be able to continue this work of community investment in a different way.

 As many of you know, the Federal Reserve is the nation’s central bank.
 Our primary functions are ensuring macroeconomic stability through monetary policy, and ensuring financial stability through our regulation of the banking industry.
-We also provide financial services to other banks, several of whom are probably represented in this room.
+We also provide financial services to other banks.

 What you may not realize, however, is that each of the 12 Federal Reserve Banks has a Community Development Department that provides information on the Community Reinvestment Act, community and economic development, and issues related to credit access, particularly in low- and moderate-income communities.